posos-tech/exercice_mle/README.md

 ## Bonus part

 - Implement a `test` in your Makefile to request the api with the provided test set to get predictions in a `(ID,question,intent)` format saved to a `predictions.csv` file in the root of your repository;
-- Use of an hyperparameter optimizer on a fixed validation set;
+- Use of a hyperparameter optimizer on a fixed validation set;
 - Quantify the variability of model performance;
 - Build a web interface for the API.